-Diana Stewart MD, FACP is a graduate of the Northeastern Ohio Universities College of Medicine where she received the Ideal Physician Award from her class.
+Diana Stewart MD, FACP is a graduate of the Northeastern Ohio Medical University where she received the Ideal Physician Award from her class.
 She completed her residency in Medicine/Pediatrics at Summa Health System.
 She has served as an resident advisor, and teaching attending physician for inpatient and ambulatory services.
 Dr. Stewart was recognized for her teaching excellence with the IMC Teacher of the Year award for 2017-18.

 Dr. Stewart serves as a community volunteer and enjoys hiking, traveling, and caring for her dogs.

 Dr. Rayl graduated from The Northeast Ohio Medical University and completed his Medicine residency at Summa Health System.
 He served as Chief Resident for the Medicine Residency at Summa Health System and currently serves as Associate Director of the Internal Medicine Center.